Addiction psychology: American Psychological Association

 The American Psychological Association (APA) is a professional psychological organization and is the largest association of psychologists in the United States.
 Over 100,000 researchers, educators, clinicians, and students support the association through their membership.
 Their mission "is to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives."

 APA supports 54 divisions, two of which pertain to addictions.
 Division 50, Society of Addiction Psychology promotes advances in research, professional training, and clinical practice within the range of addictive behaviors.
 Addictive behaviors include problematic use of alcohol, nicotine, and other drugs as well as disorders involving gambling, eating, spending, and sexual behavior.
 Division 28, Psychopharmacology and Substance Abuse promotes teaching, research, and dissemination of information regarding the effects of drugs on behavior.

 The College of Professional Psychology (CPP), hosted by the American Psychological Association Practice Organization, previously offered a certificate to psychologists whom demonstrated proficiency in the psychological treatment of alcohol and other substance-related disorders.
 The CPP maintains the certificate of proficiency for persons who acquired it prior to 2011.
 The Society of Addiction Psychology certificate will be re-instated while the Society examines other avenues for credentialing professionals in addiction treatment.

 Addiction as a disease

 Addiction can express itself in numerous different ways and look different in every person that is affected by it.
 Over the course of many years, researchers and scientists have tried to pinpoint the cause of addiction.
 This has led to many different theories and explanations for what causes individuals to become relentlessly dependent on drugs, alcohol, or other addictive substances.
 A few of these theories include, the disease model, the choice model, genetic contributions, the reward effect, and other environmental factors.
-Each of these theories will be explained and discuss the limitations of each below.
+Following are discussions of each of these theories and their limitations.